 Should you fall ill or suffer an injury, critical illness insurance will pay out a one-time, tax-free benefit to cover you financially through this period.

 You can purchase critical illness coverage as an add-on to a standard health or life insurance policy, or you can buy it as an entirely separate policy altogether.

 With critical illness insurance, you are free to use the payout as you like.
 However, you will only receive the benefit if your condition is covered and you meet certain requirements outlined in your policy.

 Continue reading to find out how critical illness insurance works and if it is worth it for you.

 What is Critical Illness Insurance?

-Critical illness insurance gives you a tax-free payment if you are diagnosed with a serious illness covered by your policy.
+Critical illness insurance gives you a tax-free payment if you are diagnosed with a serious illness that is protected by your policy.
 Critical illness insurance is sometimes also called a dread disease policy or critical illness insurance cover.

 Generally speaking, the insured receives the cash benefit only if they survive a certain period post-diagnosis.
 This is the waiting period.
 Most policies have a 30-day waiting period.
 Some may involve longer periods, such as 90 days.